USS Tucker (DD-57): Design and construction

 Tucker was authorized in 1913 as the lead ship of her class which, like the related O'Brien class, was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to Fore River Shipbuilding Company of Quincy, Massachusetts, which laid down her keel on 9 November 1914.
 Six months later, on 4 May 1915, Tucker was launched by sponsor Mrs. William Garty, the great-great-granddaughter of the ship's namesake, Samuel Tucker (1747–1833), a Continental Navy officer.
 As built, Tucker was 315 ft 3 in in length and 29 ft 9 in abeam and drew 9 ft 4 in.
 The ship had a standard displacement of 1090 LT and displaced 1205 LT when fully loaded.

 Tucker had two Curtis steam turbines that drove her two screw propellers, and an additional steam turbine geared to one of the propeller shafts for cruising purposes.
 The power plant could generate 17000 shp and move the ship at speeds of up to 29.5 knots, though Tucker reached a top speed of 30.03 knots during her trials.

 Tucker's main battery consisted of four 4 in/50 Mark 9 guns, with each gun weighing in excess of 6100 lbs.
 The guns fired 33 lbs armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yards.

 Tucker was also equipped with eight 21 in torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the Tucker-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for Tucker or any of the other ships of the class.

 Early career

-USS Tucker was commissioned into the United States Navy on 11 April 1916 under the temporary command of Lieutenant, junior grade, Frank Slingluff, Jr.; Lieutenant Commander Benyaurd B. Wygant assumed permanent command 13 days later.
-Following her commissioning, Tucker commenced trials off the east coast before reporting to Division 8, Destroyer Force, United States Atlantic Fleet.
+USS Tucker was commissioned into the United States Navy on 11 April 1916 under the temporary command of Lieutenant, junior grade, Frank Slingluff, Jr. Following her commissioning, Tucker commenced trials off the east coast before reporting to Division 8, Destroyer Force, United States Atlantic Fleet.
 With World War I ongoing in Europe, Tucker and units of the Fleet conducted exercises and maneuvers in southern and Cuban waters into the spring of 1917.

 Steaming independently in the West Indies, she received word of the United States' declaration of war on 6 April 1917.
 Tucker joined the fleet at its anchorage in the York River before being ordered to proceed to the Boston Navy Yard, for fitting-out for war.